What are the functions of Call Centre Workforce Management?

 - You can purchase stand-alone software that (should) integrate with your current telephony

-- You can now access WFM cloud solutions
+- You can now access WFM cloud solutions from third-party providers

-- You can outsource the whole WFM function
+- You can outsource the whole WFM function to a third party

-Benefits of integrated WMF Software
+Benefits of integrated WFM Software

 With our Erlang C Calculator you can download or other software solutions you can purchase, all require some manual effort on your behalf.

-Using our calculator as an example, you need to determine your Average Handling TIme, number of calls per 30-minute interval etc.
+Using our calculator as an example, you need to determine your Average Handling Time, number of calls per 30-minute interval etc.

 All this information is available in your MIS, but you need to run those reports first and then manually type them into our calculator.

 With integrated WFM Software it already has access to all your information such as call volumes, historical trends, AHT etc making it a lot quicker, easier and more reliable (less chance of a manual error).

 How and where to learn more about Call Centre Workforce Management:

 - If you’re looking for professional support or services with your Workforce Management you’ll find suppliers on the free CX Directory for: